mscraftsman/generative-ai/README.md

 ### Using Google AI Gemini API

-Working with Google AI in your application requires an API key which you get in [Google AI Studio](https://aistudio.google.com/app/apikey).
+Working with Google AI in your application requires an API key.
+Get an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ```
 using Mscc.GenerativeAI;